deniederhut/workshop_Rintensive/README.md

-Instructor Materials for D-Lab's R Intensive
+Materials for D-Lab's R Intensive
 ---

 This repository contains the instructor materials for the D-Lab's R intensive.

 ## Contents:

-1. day_one.Rmd -- intro to R
+1. data/ -- datafiles necessary for training

-2. day_two.Rmd -- reading and munging data
+2. instructor/ -- instructor materials

-3. day_three.Rmd -- analyzing data

-4. day_four.Rmd -- functional programming